 Most casseroles call for canned soup, but you can make them with easy salt-free swaps instead for a low sodium meal.
 I love serving this low salt casserole with a bright & fresh cucumber salad & a slice of hearty low sodium cornbread.

-This is one recipe that is going in our monthly dinner rotation for sure – it’s easy to make, and mostly hands-off so the oven does all of the work.
+This is one recipe that is in our monthly dinner rotation for sure – it’s easy to make, is low in salt content, and mostly hands-off so the oven does all of the work.

 This Low Sodium Chicken Rice Casserole Recipe Is